 Love, love, love my new Canon EOS 60D DSLR camera, my birthday present I bought for myself… a great gift for me after being working hard for so long!!!
-Also a gift for you because you will get to see more beautiful photos for the coming tutorials ;-).
-Plus this camera comes with HD video recording… I supposed video tutorial should be great for certain crafts if it won’t take up too long for displaying HD video across the net.
+Also, a gift for you because you will get to see more beautiful photos for the coming tutorials ;-).
+Plus this camera comes with an HD video recording… I supposed video tutorial should be great for certain crafts if it won’t take up too long for displaying HD video across the net.

 Just some examples of my test drive photo shootings.
 I haven’t tested out the video function at this point, I hope I will do it soon.